 They were once native to Lake Tahoe but were driven close to extinction by the introduction of other trout into the lake.
 They still inhabit other waters in the Truckee River watershed and nearby Pyramid Lake.

-Cutthroats and have been stocked in Lake Tahoe a handful of times in recent years, but have yet to re-establish a stable, self-sustaining population in the lake.
+Cutthroats and have been stocked in Lake Tahoe a handful of times in recent years, including several generous plantings.

 Typically, there will be a flurry of interest immediately after they’re planted, but anglers tend to mostly fish them out within a few months.